firavoyage/blogging/mistral.md

    - **Minimalism**: A style or technique that is characterized by extreme spareness and simplicity.

 6. **Cultural or Symbolic Purity**: This involves being free from cultural or symbolic contamination.
 Sub-concepts can vary greatly depending on the specific culture or symbolic system.

+## material design

+**`!concept`**
+**`!ref`**

+> -> mistral large 2

+> material design 2 vs 3

+Material Design is a design system developed by Google, and it has evolved over the years.
+Material Design 2 (MD2) and Material Design 3 (MD3) are different versions of this design system, each with its own set of guidelines, components, and visual styles.
+Here's a comparison of the two:

+### Material Design 2 (MD2)

+1. **Aesthetics**:

+   - **Color**: MD2 uses a more vibrant and saturated color palette.
+   - **Shadows**: Emphasis on shadows to create depth and a sense of materiality.
+   - **Icons**: Flat, minimalistic icons with a focus on simplicity.

+2. **Components**:

+   - **Buttons**: Flat buttons with subtle shadows.
+   - **Cards**: Use of elevation to create a sense of depth.
+   - **Navigation**: Bottom navigation bars and floating action buttons (FABs) are common.

+3. **Interaction**:

+   - **Animations**: Smooth, natural animations to enhance user experience.
+   - **Feedback**: Visual feedback for user interactions, such as ripple effects on buttons.

+4. **Typography**:
+   - **Fonts**: Use of Roboto and other Google fonts.
+   - **Styles**: Clear hierarchy with different font sizes and weights.

+### Material Design 3 (MD3)

+1. **Aesthetics**:

+   - **Color**: MD3 introduces more dynamic and adaptive color schemes, including a focus on accessibility and personalization.
+   - **Shadows**: Less emphasis on shadows, with a more flat and minimalistic approach.
+   - **Icons**: More detailed and expressive icons, often with a touch of personality.

+2. **Components**:

+   - **Buttons**: More rounded and softer edges, with a focus on touch-friendly design.
+   - **Cards**: Simplified and less reliant on shadows, with a focus on content.
+   - **Navigation**: Enhanced navigation patterns, including more intuitive and adaptive navigation bars.

+3. **Interaction**:

+   - **Animations**: More fluid and dynamic animations, with a focus on micro-interactions.
+   - **Feedback**: Enhanced visual and haptic feedback for user interactions.

+4. **Typography**:
+   - **Fonts**: Continued use of Roboto and other Google fonts, but with more flexibility and customization options.
+   - **Styles**: Improved typography hierarchy and readability, with a focus on accessibility.

+### Key Differences

+1. **Color and Theming**:

+   - MD3 introduces more dynamic and adaptive color schemes, allowing for greater personalization and accessibility.

+2. **Shadows and Depth**:

+   - MD2 relies heavily on shadows to create depth, while MD3 moves towards a more flat and minimalistic design.

+3. **Components and Interaction**:

+   - MD3 components are more rounded and touch-friendly, with enhanced animations and feedback.
+   - MD2 components are more traditional, with a focus on elevation and depth.

+4. **Typography**:
+   - MD3 offers more flexibility and customization in typography, with a focus on readability and accessibility.

+### Conclusion

+Material Design 3 represents an evolution of the design system, with a focus on adaptability, personalization, and accessibility.
+While Material Design 2 laid the foundation with its emphasis on depth and materiality, MD3 builds on this by introducing more dynamic and user-friendly elements.
+The choice between MD2 and MD3 depends on the specific needs and goals of your project, as well as the target audience and platform.